maxxiimo/the-front-end-manifesto/chp5-mobile-foundation.md

 - [Reasons for Responsive Design][Responsive Reasons] - Some good reasons why you should consider using it.
 - [CSS MediaQuery for Mobile is Fool’s Gold][Fools Gold] - Illustrates why media queries might not be the silver bullet for serving up mobile styles and content.

-My personal number one argument against using solely Responsive Web Design:

-- Keep them separate and you can serve lighter, device specific stylesheets, JavaScript and images.
-This translates to less complexity and better performance.

-My personal number one reason to conclude Responsive Web Design:

-- You may mis-categorize or entirely miss mobile devices using user agent strings and device databases.
+Personally, I like the idea of keeping mobile and desktop development separate.
+In my opinion doing so will translate into less complexity and better performance by serving lighter, device specific stylesheets, JavaScript and images.
+On the other hand, by not using responsive web design you may mis-categorize or entirely miss mobile devices when relying solely on user agent strings and device databases.

 Jiří Stránský, the author of the Mobvious gem commented to me: